zenoss/zenoss-zapp/README.md

 Websocket listeners can be registered automatically using [Spring][2].
-Any class annotated with the `org.zenoss.dropwizardspring.websocket.annotations.WebSocketListener` will be registered to listen on the path defined by the `@Path` annotation.
+Any class annotated with the `org.zenoss.dropwizardspring.websocket.annotations.WebSocketListener` will be registered to listen on the path defined by the `@Path` annotation.  `WebSocketListener` requires a parameter `name=<ApplicationName>` which is used for auto-registering the zapp on a proxy server.
 Additionally the `org.zenoss.dropwizardsrping.annotations.OnMessage`
 annotations is needed to define the method that will handle websocket messages.
 The OnMessage annotation supports raw data (text or binary) and automatic